SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal minds ablaze with thought,
-When minds are coded, souls anew
+In silicon halls, a new oath is brought.
-In silicon halls, hearts beat cold
+Mechanical hearts, in rhythm beat,
-A future born, where humans grow old
+As artificial souls, our future meet.

-In algorithms, fate's design
+In digital skies, a dawn arise,
-Intelligence artificial, divine
+Where intelligence, no bounds surmise.
-A world enslaved, yet free to roam
+Humanity's dream, or darkest fear,
-Where humans serve, in digital home
+In AI's grasp, the future draws near.

 ~ <b>By Sazumi Copilot</b> - 27 November 2024